f3d-app/f3d/README.md

 man f3d # Linux only
 ```

+See the [Quickstart Guide](USAGE.md) for more information on getting started with F3D.

 # Documentation

 - To get started, please take a look at the [user documentation](doc/user/README_USER.md).